ArchipelagoMW/Archipelago/worlds/witness/docs/setup_en.md

 4. Press "Load Credentials" (or type them in manually)
 5. Press "Connect"

-## Archipelago Text Client

-It is recommended to have Archipelago's Text Client open on the side to keep track of what items you receive and send.
-<br/>The Witness does display received and sent items in-game, but only for a short time, and the messages are easy to miss while playing.

-<br/><br/>Of course, you can also use the Auto-Tracker!

 ## Auto-Tracking

 The Witness has a fully functional map tracker that supports auto-tracking.